josephryan/phyloconverge/README.md

 Essentially, the algorithm splits a tree (supplied in `--treefile`) in half (or as close to as half as possible) and compares the sum of attributes (supplied in `--tabfile`) of the clade with the highest sum of attributes to the maximum sum of attributes possible given the size of the clade and the taxa in the tree.

+The priority for scoring is based on the evenness of the split, not the clade that encompasses the highest score for the trait.

 ## AVAILABILITY

 https://github.com/josephryan/phyloconverge (click the "Download ZIP" button at the bottom of the right column).